July 29: Windows 10 arrives

-Following the let-down that was Windows 8, Microsoft is keen to impress – so much so that it’s skipped number 9 and jumped right to Windows 10.
+Following the let-down that was Windows 8, Microsoft has been determined to impress – so much so that has skipped number 9 and jumped right to Windows 10.
 Now the new operating system’s release has been confirmed for July 29, and Windows-based small businesses are clamoring to try out its impressive new features.
 Here is the rundown of the things you need to know before you spend your summer upping the ante with Windows 10.

 You can get it for free